PayPal, Zelle, & Venmo Taxes: What Your Business Needs To Know

-As a small business owner, or even if you just frequently uses cash apps, you need to know the IRS rules for reporting cash app payments.
+As a small business owner, or even if you just frequently uses cash apps, you need to know the IRS rules for reporting cash app payments on your taxes.

 Table of Contents